Healthdirect Free Australian health advice you can count on.

 • narrowing of the windpipe

-• a hole forming between the windpipe and the food pipe
+• a fistula (hole forming between the windpipe and the food pipe)

-• a granuloma forms (a small area of inflamed tissue)
+• a granuloma (a small area of inflamed tissue) forming

 What are the alternatives to a tracheostomy?

 Tracheostomies are usually performed as a last resort.
-If there are other options suitable, your doctor will likely recommend them instead.
+If there are other options suitable, your doctor will likely recommend them first.
 In an emergency situation, a tracheostomy could save your life.

-If you have questions about a tracheostomy, speak to:
+If you have questions about a tracheostomy, speak to your doctor or a nurse who is trained in tracheostomy care.

 Learn more here about the development and quality assurance of healthdirect content.